Adaptive feature capture method for solving partial differential equations with near singular solutions: Introduction

 Building on these advances, the Random Feature Method (RFM) \cite{chen2022bridging} combines partition of unity (PoU) with random feature functions to solve linear PDEs in complex geometries, achieving high accuracy in both space and time.
 However, for PDEs with near-singular solutions, RFM may struggle due to insufficient local expressive power in high-gradient regions.
 In classic adaptive numerical methods, the mesh as well as the domain may be refined or decomposed, in order to improve the accuracy.
 Adaptive mesh refinement techniques, such as the moving mesh method \cite{renwang2000, huang2010}, address this issue by dynamically clustering mesh points in critical regions using monitor functions (e.g., solution gradients or error estimates).
 Therefore, it is desirable to transfer such important and successful strategies to the field of neural-network-based solutions.

 In this paper, we propose the Adaptive Feature Capture Method (AFCM), an extension of RFM that enhances resolution in high-gradient regions without increasing computational overhead.
 The AFCM leverages the gradient norm of an approximate solution to redistribute feature function hyperplanes and collocation points, concentrating them in regions of steep gradients.
 This adaptive refinement is iteratively applied until convergence, ensuring accurate approximations even for near-singular solutions.
 Crucially, AFCM preserves the mesh-free nature of RFM, making it suitable for complex geometries while maintaining computational efficiency.
-Numerical experiments validate the method’s effectiveness, demonstrating its potential for handling near-singular PDEs.
+Numerical experiments demonstrate significant accuracy improvement and adaptive capability across various near-singular PDE problems.
+By gradient-driven redistribution of partition hyperplanes, resampling of collocation points, and adjustment of shape parameters, the method enhances local expressive power in high-gradient regions without increasing overall computational complexity.
+AFCM performs exceptionally well in problems with peaks, line-type singularities, and time-dependent singularities, achieving error reductions of up to 10 orders of magnitude.
+In geometric near-singularity problems (e.g., corners), the method still improves accuracy, though the extent of improvement is relatively limited, suggesting that further optimization of local adaptive strategies and feature function construction may be needed.
+Overall, AFCM provides an efficient, adaptive, and easily implementable numerical framework for mesh-free solving of near-singular PDEs.

 The remainder of this paper is organized as follows: Section 2 introduces the RFM and TransNet initialization.
 Section 3 details the AFCM algorithm.
 Section 4 presents numerical experiments, and Section 5 concludes with remarks and future directions.